MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/elster-transmission-overview.md

 ---
 # ELSTER Transmission Overview
-When a user submits a sales VAT advance notification from ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> to the Elektronische Steuererklärungen \(ELSTER\) online portal, the Microsoft.Dynamics.ElsterTransferHandler assembly processes the document and then transmits it to ELSTER.
+When a user submits a sales VAT advance notification from [!INCLUDE[d365fin](../../includes/d365fin_md.md)] to the Elektronische Steuererklärungen \(ELSTER\) online portal, the Microsoft.Dynamics.ElsterTransferHandler assembly processes the document and then transmits it to ELSTER.
 The following section describes technical aspects of submitting documents to ELSTER.

 ### Process Overview